qwerty-arun/Startup/Staring a startup.md

 - Great but simple products win.
 - Get people manually, the goal is to get a small group of them to love you.
 - Show it to users -> User feedback: What do they like?
 What do they pay for?
 What would make them recommend it? -> Product decision.
 This feedback loop should be as tight as possible.
+- Metrics (focus on growth):- Total registrations, active users, activity levels, cohort retention, revenue, net promotor score etc.
+## Why start a startup?
+- It is actually stressful.
+Responsibility: Your team bet the best years of their life on you, you are always on call, fundraising, unwanted media attention.
+- 3 years figuring out if it will work out or not.
+If its a bad idea luckily, it will fail.
+But that's not always the case, you try another 2 years and its a total waste of time and money.
+It will leave a black mark in your career.
+But if the startup does good for ten years, then its great.
+- Being the CEO of a company:- You are not actually the boss, everyone else is- all your employees, customers, partners, users, media.
+You are accountable for many people.